Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Introduction

-\paragraph{Extant event abstraction/interpretation solutions and their limitations} \emph{Supervised log abstraction} solutions were proposed recently~\cite{VanZelst2020}, which try to \emph{interpret} log traces automatically as executions of given high-level process activities, leveraging prior information concerning some reference process activities, in terms of which the given log traces must be interpreted.
+\emph{Supervised log abstraction} solutions were proposed recently~\cite{VanZelst2020}, which try to \emph{interpret} log traces automatically as executions of given high-level process activities, leveraging prior information concerning some reference process activities, in terms of which the given log traces must be interpreted.
 Supervised event abstraction approaches can be classified in two broad families, named hereinafter \emph{example-driven} and \emph{knowledge-driven}, according to the kind of domain information exploited in the interpretation task (besides the mere activity labels), i.e.: (a) annotated example traces~\cite{tax2018human,abs-CRF}, for training some kind of machine learning model, or (b) formally represented domain knowledge~\cite{paper,Baier-conf15,Baier2018,Baier-IS14,Baier-conf14,nostro-IS18,Ferreira14,abs-ActivityPattern,leonardi2017,abs-ROAD}, allowing for pruning out meaningless trace interpretations.
+Domain knowledge is usually expressed via declarative behavioral constraints, such as DECLARE rules~\cite{declare} (very popular in the field of Process Mining), which correspond to unary and binary templates of Linear Temporal Logics formulae. \pezzonuovo{ Most of these approaches try to match each (low-level) event to a single activity instance, even if its event type has multiple activities associated in the mapping.} In general, this leads to a loss of information on the plausible interpretations of the event and of the trace containing it, especially in run-time monitoring settings where each event has to analyzed as soon as it is produced: since the ``best'' interpretation of each event can be chosen only on the basis of the events preceding it, without having the possibility to look at the rest of the trace, event interpretation errors may arise and accumulate, possibly leading to suboptimal results or to the degenerate situation where no admissible interpretations exist for all the events of a trace from a certain step on.
+Further, none of previous solutions in the field but in \cite{paper} was conceived to provide user with mechanisms for obtaining explanations on the interpretation/abstraction results returned.

+\paragraph{An existing approach based on Abstract Argumentation} In fact, the framework proposed in \cite{paper} overcomes the two major limitations mentioned above by allowing the user to obtain answers and explanations for \textit{Interpretation Queries} over any step $e_{curr}$ of a low-level $\trace$ as soon as it is produced (or, possibly, later on), so supporting interactive explorative analyses of log data.